King of Cups

 It is important to detach yourself from the situation by creating space or realizing some battles are not worth the cost and retreating.

-Unlike some of the other ‘intuition’ cards that are heavy on Water and the subconscious, the King of Cups mixes both Fire and Water, resulting in drive as well as inner imagination and intuition, and bringing it up into the real world.
+Unlike some other ‘intuition’ cards that are heavy on Water and the subconscious, the King of Cups mixes both Fire and Water.
+This results in drive as well as inner imagination and intuition, and bringing it up into the real world.
 This may manifest as ideas or designs that create real change in the world.

 If you are looking to create artistic, design, creative work or literary output, this is a very good card.